-Can a Parent Be Sued for a Car Accident?
+Can a Car Owner Be Sued for Another Driver’s Accident?

 When a car owner allows someone else to drive their vehicle, they may be liable for any accidents that occur.
 This is known as vicarious liability, and it raises the question: Can a car owner be sued for another driver’s accident?
 If you have been in a car accident and sustained injuries, it is crucial to know who may be held responsible when the driver is not the owner of the vehicle that hit you.
 It is also highly recommended to consult with a Miami car accident attorney due to the complexity of these types of cases.